-- 3. This Order finds that Olivia Yutang Liu is a responsible party for purposes of complying with this Order based on the following: - a.
-Olivia Yutang Liu is the current owner of the Site and was the landowner during all of the inspections conducted by South Coast Regional Cannabis Unit (Cannabis Unit) staff, working on behalf of the San Diego Water Board.
-Based on LandVisionTM records, which access San Diego County Assessor Records, Olivia Yutang Liu purchased the Site on August 28, 2019, which is prior to the first inspection by Cannabis Unit staff. - 4.
-Olivia Yutang Liu was notified by Cannabis Unit staff of violations of the Water Code and Basin Plan via a Notice of Violation dated February 26, 2021, which was signed and received by "O. Liu" on March 1, 2021.

-5. The San Diego Water Board reserves the right to amend this Order to add additional responsible parties when/if those parties are identified.
+- 3. This Order finds that the Discharger is a responsible party for purposes of complying with this Order based on the following: - i.
+The Discharger is the current owner of the Site and was the landowner during the inspection conducted on February 3, 2020 by South Coast Regional Cannabis Unit (Cannabis Unit) staff, working on behalf of the Santa Ana Water Board.
+Based on LandVisionTM records, which access Riverside County Assessor Records, the Discharger purchased the Site on June 1, 1992. - 4.
+The Santa Ana Water Board reserves the right to amend this Order to add additional responsible parties when/if those parties are identified.